 So, is web scraping activity legal or not?
 It is not illegal as such.
 There are no specific laws prohibiting web scraping, and many companies employ it in legitimate ways to gain data-driven insights.

 However, there can be situations where other laws or regulations may come into play and make web scraping illegal.
 For example:

 1. Your web scraper should not log in to websites or web pages and then download data.
 By logging in to any website, users have to agree to the Terms of Service (ToS), which may forbid activity like automated data collection.

-2. There is a misconception that you can do whatever you want with publicly accessible data.
-There may be less restrictions for scraping publicly available information as opposed to private information, but you still have to make sure that you are not breaching laws that may be applicable to such data.
+2. There is a misconception that you can do whatever you want with publicly available data.
+While there may be fewer restrictions for scraping publicly available data – as opposed to private information – you still have to ensure that you are not breaching laws that may apply to such data.